 This course is a study of modern advertising principles and practices, ethics, selection of media, copy/layout techniques, consumer psychology, applications and occupations.
 Advertising is studied from the viewpoint of both seller and consumer.
+Course offered spring semesters.

 Management BSAD-122 3 hours